elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-difference-between-a-case-fatality-rate-and-a-mortality-rate.md

 url: /learn/health-studies/questions/what-is-the-difference-between-a-case-fatality-rate-and-a-mortality-rate
 score: -1.0
 related_article1:
-    id: 162978
+    id: 163204
-    title: What are the primary purposes of descriptive epidemiology?
+    title: >-
+        What is the ecological fallacy, and why is it a limitation in ecological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-purposes-of-descriptive-epidemiology
+    url: /learn/health-studies/questions/what-is-the-ecological-fallacy-and-why-is-it-a-limitation-in-ecological-studies
 related_article2:
-    id: 163322
+    id: 162987
-    title: How can ecological fallacy affect the interpretation of ecological studies?
+    title: >-
+        How do outbreaks differ from epidemics in terms of their definitions?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-ecological-fallacy-affect-the-interpretation-of-ecological-studies
+    url: /learn/health-studies/questions/how-do-outbreaks-differ-from-epidemics-in-terms-of-their-definitions
 related_article3:
-    id: 163309
+    id: 163321
-    title: How do person, place, and time contribute to understanding disease patterns in descriptive epidemiology?
+    title: >-
+        What are the strengths and limitations of ecological studies in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-person-place-and-time-contribute-to-understanding-disease-patterns-in-descriptive-epidemiology
+    url: /learn/health-studies/questions/what-are-the-strengths-and-limitations-of-ecological-studies-in-epidemiology
 related_article4:
-    id: 163314
+    id: 163322
-    title: Why are age-adjusted rates important in epidemiological studies?
+    title: >-
+        How can ecological fallacy affect the interpretation of ecological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-are-ageadjusted-rates-important-in-epidemiological-studies
+    url: /learn/health-studies/questions/how-can-ecological-fallacy-affect-the-interpretation-of-ecological-studies
 related_article5:
-    id: 162985
+    id: 162992
+    title: >-
-    title: How do descriptive and analytic epidemiologic questions differ in their objectives?
+        How do positive and negative associations differ in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-descriptive-and-analytic-epidemiologic-questions-differ-in-their-objectives
+    url: /learn/health-studies/questions/how-do-positive-and-negative-associations-differ-in-epidemiology
 ---

 &nbsp;